joehahn/tf-text-classification-demo/README.md

 since Bitfusion's Jupyter wont let you navigate to this repo.

-11 Stash the instance-id (you will need this if you happen to stop and then restart this instance):
+11 Stash the instance-id (you will need this if you happen to restart this instance later):

     echo $(ec2metadata --instance-id) > instance-id
     cat instance-id